jingconan/SADIT/README.md

 the sadit.Detector.DataHandler module.

-If you want use a new type of data, you need to implement a data wrapper class first. sadit.Detector.Data.Data is the base class for all data wrapper class. sadit.Detector.Data.MEM\_DiskFile is the base class for all file-type data wrapper data. sadit.Detector.Data.MySQLDatabase is the base class for all mysql database wrapper class.
+If you want use a new type of data, you need to implement a data wrapper class first. sadit.Detector.gad.Detector.Data.Data is the base class for all data wrapper class. sadit.Detector.Data.MEM\_DiskFile is the base class for all file-type data wrapper data. sadit.Detector.Data.MySQLDatabase is the base class for all mysql database wrapper class.